davibarreira/PBMNet/README.md

 * Generate a co-authorship network and study the properties of such network, as the number of edges, degree distribution, number of connected components, average shortest path.

+## Graph-Tool:
+In this repository, to create the images of the co-authorship networks and estimate some parameters of the network, we used [**graph-tool**](https://graph-tool.skewed.de/), a library for efficient graph analysis.
+Note that this library uses C++ to do the heavy lifting, therefore it needs to be compiled before using (which can take up to 4 hours).
+The installation steps are present in the official website for the library.